 Rental property is carried at cost.
 Depreciation is provided for in amounts sufficient to relate the cost of depreciable assets to operations over their estimated service lives by use of the straight-line method for financial reporting purposes.
 For income tax purposes, accelerated lives and methods are used.

-Estimated

-Method useful lives

-Buildings and improvements Straight-line 40 years

-Site improvements Straight-line 15 years

-Furniture and equipment Straight-line 10 years
+Method Estimated useful lives Buildings and improvements Site improvements Furniture and equipment Straight-line Straight-line Straight-line 40 years 15 years 10 years

 Impairment of long-lived assets